 My first plant as an adult was a Marginata Dracaena.
-I had been wanting a plant for my apartment, and, after scouring some blogs, loved the look and easy care of dracaenas, so I bought one.
+I had been wanting a plant for my apartment, and, after scouring some blogs, loved the look and easy care of dracaenas, so I bought one in 2015.
 It was the best mistake I ever made.

 In retrospect I had no idea what kind of houseplant it was, maybe some kind of palm tree?
 It was so lush and, according to NASA, it was an air purifier, so it must be fine.
 I also purchased a matching pot and a bag of soil for replanting.
 Excited, I took everything home proudly – I couldn’t wait to replant it and set it in that empty corner by the TV.
 Replanted, it looked just lovely.